CDCgov/MIRA/README.md

 ![](man/figures/mermaid_flow.png)

-The iSpy’s dashboard relies on four Docker containers to run its genome assembly and curation:
+IRMAVISION’s dashboard relies on four Docker containers to run its genome assembly and curation:

 - **IRMA (Iterative Refinement Meta-Assembler):** designed for the robust assembly, variant calling, and phasing of highly variable RNA viruses.
 IRMA is deployed with modules for influenza, ebolavirus and coronavirus.
 - **DAIS-Ribosome:** compartmentalizes the translation engine developed for the CDC Influenza Division protein analytics database.
 The tool has been extended for use with Betacoronavirus.
 - **spyne:** a Snakemake workflow manager designed for running Influenza Genome and SARS-CoV-2 Spike-Gene assembly.
-- **iSpy:** a GUI web interface that allows users to interactively create a metadata and config file for running Influenza Genome and SARS-CoV-2 Spike-Gene assembly and curation.
+- **IRMAVISION:** a GUI web interface that allows users to interactively create a metadata and config file for running Influenza Genome and SARS-CoV-2 Spike-Gene assembly and curation.

 <hr>